 Important Info: On January 7th, 2017 a new Peruvian Immigration Law (Decreto Legislativo de Migraciones 1350) was officially published that went into effect on the 1st of March 2017.
 This new law includes quite a few smaller and a handful bigger changes, such as stricter rules for foreigners living on a tourist visa in Peru, easier visa applications for family of Peruvians and highly qualified foreigners that wish to work in Peru.
 The problem right now is that until today the Peruvian Ministry of Interior hasn’t issued the necessary implementary regulations and procedures for the new immigration law.
 So, while officially the law is in effect, still nobody knows the exact details and how the changes the new law brings with it will be implemented.
 As soon we have more details and are sure that the new immigration law will be executed, we will of course update all visa information.
 For now the info on this page remains accurate.

 - The nationals of some countries need a tourist visa and have to apply for it at a Peruvian embassy / consulate before coming to Peru; nationals of other countries receive a temporary authorization to enter as a tourist at the Peruvian border or airport of entry.

-- Travelers are allowed to stay in Peru for a maximum of 183 days per year for touristic, recreational or health purposes
+- Travelers are allowed to stay in Peru for a maximum of 183 days within a 365 days period for touristic, recreational or health purposes

 - Once inside Peru a tourist visa and a temporary authorization to enter as a tourist cannot be extended.